aws-samples/aws-elemental-mediatailor-tools/Workshops/MediaTailorModule.md

 ## Prerequisites
 This module relies on the completion of the following previous modules:
-* Launch and deploy the [Live Streaming Solution](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=reinvent-live&templateURL=https://s3-eu-west-1.amazonaws.com/decepticons-eu-west-1/live-streaming-on-aws/reinvent/live-streaming-on-aws.yaml) CloudFormation template - Sets up MediaLive and MediaPackage and CloudFront.
+* Launch and deploy the [Live Streaming on AWS Solution CloudFormation template](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=LiveStreaming&templateURL=https:%2F%2Fs3.amazonaws.com%2Fsolutions-reference%2Flive-streaming-on-aws%2Flatest%2Flive-streaming-on-aws.template) - Sets up MediaLive and MediaPackage and CloudFront.
 Make sure to **start your MediaLive channel** once the template has been fully deployed.
-* Launch and deploy the [SPEKE reference server](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=reinvent-live-speke&templateURL=https://s3.amazonaws.com/rodeolabz-us-east-1/speke/speke_reference.json) CloudFormation template,  then follow the instructions on [encrypting your MediaPackage HLS channel](https://github.com/awslabs/speke-reference-server/blob/master/workflow/drm-live.md).
+* Launch and deploy the [SPEKE reference server](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=reinvent-live-speke&templateURL=https://s3.amazonaws.com/rodeolabz-us-east-1/speke/speke_reference.json) CloudFormation template,  then follow the instructions on [encrypting your MediaPackage HLS channel](https://github.com/awslabs/speke-reference-server/blob/master/workflow/drm-live.md).

 You will also need an Ad decision server (ADS).
 For this workshop, we will use a previously deployed [simple, serverless mock ADS](../MockADS).